sweeetland/lambda-hooks/README.md

 -   Fast & simple to use 🛤
 -   First class support for TypeScript & ES7+ JavaScript 🤓

+## Motivation

+When working with AWS lambda functions, typically, there's some repeated actions that you need to do on every invocation.
+Things like logging the event, parsing the event body, schema validation, handling unexpected errors etc. It easy to end up with a lot of repeated but necessary code in your lambda functions.

+I wanted a **simple**, **easy to use** solution, with **minimal overhead** and good **TypeScript** support.
+Where I could define these actions once to share across all my related lambdas, keeping my lambdas for business logic only.

+I couldn't find a solution that I was happy with, hence the reason for this light package.
+It is early days yet, but it's being used in production, and I hope others find this helpful too.

+Todo: image showing diff without hooks vs with hooks

 ## Example

 ```javascript